sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract.md

 # How to Deploy & Call a Contract

+## Introduction

+After you've finished writing a contract, you want to deploy and call it.
+But first, you should learn how the a smart contract interacts with the blockchain.

+As explained in the [Overview section](./overview.md), a `scryptTS` contract is based on the Bitcoin UTXO model.
+A **constract instance** is an abstraction that represents a specific contract deployed on-chain, so you can use it to interact with the contract like a normal TypeScript object.
+In this section, we will go over some fundamental concepts in details.

 ## Prepare a Signer and Provider

 As we mentioned in the [testing section](./how-to-test-a-contract.md), a signer and a provider should be connected to a contract before deployment and call.